Orchextra/orchextra-android-sdk/README.md

 and we must sync gradle project.

 ## Integrate Orchextra SDK
 We have to created a class which **extends from Application** (if we didn't do yet) and add the Orchextra init method is .
-We could implement OrchextraCompletionCallback interface in order to receive the orchextra status.
-This Callback have a new event, onConfigurationReceive, for know when the configuration request ends.
+We could implement OrchextraCompletionCallback interface in order to receive the orchextra status. :bulb: This Callback have a new event, onConfigurationReceive, for know when the configuration request ends.

 ```java
 @Override